Brewers vs. Rockies Player Props Betting Odds

 Tellez Stats

-- Tellez has 23 hits with four doubles, eight home runs and 13 walks.
+- Tellez has collected 24 hits with four doubles, eight home runs and 13 walks.
 He has driven in 21 runs.

-- Tellez will look for his sixth straight game with a hit in this contest.
-In his last five games he is hitting .368 with three doubles, a home run, a walk and four RBI.
+- Tellez has hit safely in six straight games.
+In his last 10 outings he is hitting .294 with three doubles, three home runs, three walks and seven RBI.

 Tellez Recent Games